AI Workshop: learn to build apps with AI →

 The solution

-Do NOT set the Content-Type header manually.
+Do not set the Content-Type header manually.

 const res = await fetch('/api/post', {